wp-plugins/simple-history/readme.txt

 ?>
 `

+#### Add support for your own custom events

 There's also a simple class that you can extend to add support for custom history items.
 It's super simple to use!
-Take a look at `class.simple-history-extend.php` to get started.
+Take a look at `class.simple-history-extend.php` to get started, and then extending Simple_History_Extend and fill the required methods with their events and log messages.

 #### Never clear the history